 - · X Center

 - · Y Center

 - · Radius

 - · Amount

-- Edge Softness
+- · Edge Softness

-pxWaves

-pxWaves creates a distortion effect that makes an image look wavy.
+▲ Note: This plug-in is located in: Plugins -> Shader -> PixelFX pxWaves pxWaves creates a distortion effect that makes an image look wavy.
 Supports pxColorWorks plugins and pxStack.

 Adjust the following parameters as required to achieve the required effect: